Add resources like documents, data, and other content to your workflow workflows. Here’s what you need to know:

 Best Practices

-1. Use direct uploads for automation-specific files
+1. Use direct uploads for workflow-specific files

 2. Choose global File Storage for commonly used resources